ICRAR/ngas/README.md

 on single small servers, or in globally distributed clusters.

 NGAS is written in Python, and thus highly portable.
-As of version 11 it supports both Python 2.7 and 3.5+.
+As of version 11 it supports both Python 2.7 and 3.5+ (support for 2.7 will be removed though).
 The implementation is pure Python, but there are a few dependencies on C libraries as well and that may restrict the ability to install it on some of the more exotic platforms.